As a small business owner, you may not have the operating budget nor the instant recognition of the big business brands.

 Simply put, it’s the marketing of your business through the managing of online reviews, comments and feedback of your customers.

-In this day and age, people have the ability to review their purchasing experiences in almost real-time by simply whipping out their smartphone and thumbing a few keys.
+In this day and age, people have the ability to review their purchasing experiences in almost real-time by simply whipping out their smartphones and thumbing a few keys.

 Websites such as Tripadvisor and Foursquare make it incredibly easy for them to do so.